Proposed dams in the Kaliwa River watershed

-Several bulk water supply projects on the upper portion of the Kaliwa River Watershed have been proposed by the Philippine Government since the 1970s, with the intent of relieving Metro Manila of its overdependence on the water supplied by Angat Dam.
-Most of these have focused on a particular site in Barangay Laiban in Tanay, Rizal, on the upper portion of the Kaliwa River Watershed to which the Laiban Dam belongs, and the projects have thus often been referred to as Laiban dam or Kaliwa dam, although multiple projects have been referred to using either name.
+Several bulk water supply projects on the upper portion of the Kaliwa River Watershed have been proposed by the government of the Philippines since the 1970s, with the intent of relieving Metro Manila of over-dependence on water supplied by Angat Dam.
+Most of these have focused on a particular site in Barangay Laiban in Tanay, Rizal, on the upper portion of the Kaliwa River Watershed to which the Laiban Dam belongs, and the projects have thus often been referred to as Laiban Dam or Kaliwa Dam, although multiple projects have been referred to using either name.

-Due to controversies regarding the project's environmental impact and its potential effect on local communities, notably including a community of Remontado Dumagat people who consider the area part of their ancestral lands, these projects have been controversial and have thus been alternatingly approved, deferred, cancelled, and reapproved by the Philippine Government at different times since the late 1970s.
+Due to controversies regarding the project's environmental impact and its potential effect on local communities, notably including a community of the indigenous Remontado Dumagat people who consider the area part of their ancestral lands, these projects have proved controversial and have thus been variously approved, deferred, cancelled, and reapproved by the government at different times.

 Proposed dam sites

+Toppgraphic Map of Laiban and Kaliwa Dam Watershed.

 Dams have been proposed on two separate locations within the Kaliwa River watershed: one upstream in Tanay, Rizal, which is sometimes called the "Laiban Dam", and another Downstream, in Quezon Province.
 Both have been referred to as the Kaliwa Dam, but since 2012, the Quezon site is the one distinguished as "Kaliwa Dam" when the two sites are both being discussed.